tubraunschweig/duely/README.md

 ## Acknowledgments

-Many thanks for H. Eggers for kicking our buts when we where to slow.
+Many thanks for H. Eggers for kicking our buts when we where too slow.